Exercise your BODY, MIND and SPIRIT through dance….while the music stimulates, strengthens, & heals!

 Sometimes referred to as the grandmother of all dances, the Viennese Waltz dates back some 400 years ago in Europe.
 The music was and still is today, fast in tempo, about 60 Bars Per Minute.
 Whereas, the Waltz is about 28 to 31 BPM, exactly 1/2 the speed of Viennese.
 One makes a 360 degree turn in 6 steps every 2 seconds, or there about!
 Wow….that’s fast.

-The Rhythm/Latin Dances: Rumba, Cha Cha, Salsa & Mambo, Samba, the Swings, Merengue, and Hustle.
+The Rhythm/Latin Dances: Rumba, Cha Cha, Salsa & Mambo, Samba, Bolero, the Swings, Bachata, Merengue, and Hustle.

 Cha Cha: A most exciting infusion of Latin Mambo and the American Swing, it became popular in the early 1950’s.
 It is basically a triple rhythm Mambo: three step rhythm to two beats of music called syncopation.
-Today, many artists use a Cha Cha rhythm that we can enjoy on the dance floor: Lady GaGa, Santana, Jesse James, Della Reese, Janet Jackson, Shania Twain, and Marc Anthony.
-The music may be Country or Classical, Rhythm and Blues or Reggae, Top 40 or 1950’s.
+Today, many artists use a Cha Cha rhythm that we can enjoy on the dance floor: Lady GaGa, Santana, Kelly Clarkson, Jesse James, Della Reese, Selena Gomez, Shania Twain, and Marc Anthony.
+The music may be Country or Classical, Rhythm and Blues or Reggae or EDM, Top 40 or 1950’s.
 Cha Cha is great fun and a good work out that can be widely used!

 Samba: A lively Brazilian dance known to all as their native dance.
 It is characteristic of the people full of life and vitality.
 There are many forms since it was started about 1917 and then came to the US in the golden 20’s.
 The dance movements follow basic Waltz patterns and has the style that sways with bounce giving the dancers an appearance of undulation and pulsation through the pelvis.
 Shakira, Tarkan, Jennifer Lopez, Sergio Mendez, and the Black-Eyed Peas have modern songs with distant yesteryear beats.
 There is no Cuban Motion in this dance although it is categorized with the other Latin dances!